 The capabilities of Jyotish enable the effects of potential problems in the future, caused by returning karmas (decoded from planetary positions in our birth-chart and expressed as ‘planetary imbalances’), to be first identified and then minimized, or even avoided completely.
 Similarly, very good periods in our lives can be predicted and the time used to full advantage.

-Jyotish offers a whole range of ‘remedial measures’ in order to correct any planetary imbalances that occur in a horoscope.
+Jyotish gives a whole range of ‘remedial measures’ in order to correct any planetary imbalances that occur in a horoscope.
 This enables us to avert potential problems that might otherwise have arisen in the future.
 Remedial measures might involve the wearing of an appropriate gemstone in a prescribed manner, acts of charity, use of specific mantras, vedic ceremonies such as yagna or yajna.

 Best Time for Every Action